 At the core of Kanerika’s migration approach is FLIP, a low-code platform designed to simplify and speed up complex data migrations.
 Instead of relying heavily on manual scripting, FLIP automates key stages such as discovery, schema mapping, transformation, validation, lineage extraction, and cutover.
 In practical terms, this means teams can automate a large portion of repetitive migration work, often around 70–80%, which helps reduce timelines and lowers the risk of human error while keeping business logic intact.

 What makes FLIP useful in real projects is how it handles common enterprise migration paths through pre-built accelerators.
+FLIP reduces migration effort by 75% and most migrations complete in 2 to 8 weeks depending on pipeline volume.
 These accelerators are designed to reduce rebuild effort while preserving how data is actually used by the business.

 Supported Accelerators